-I am lucky to work with some of the best community managers in the business and over the years, we’ve learned a lot together about how to encourage and inspire engagement.
-Interestingly, to get valuable engagement you need a focus on both the high-level community strategy and how that is translated into policies, governance, and guidelines but also maintain a micro-focus on the tone and construct of how you write.
+I am lucky to work with some of the best community managers in the world and over the years, we’ve learned a lot together about how to encourage and inspire engagement.
+Interestingly, the most valuable engagement requires a focus on both high-level community strategy and how it is translated into policies, governance, and guidelines while also maintaining a micro-focus on the tone and wording.

 What I’ve noticed over the years is that perfection is the enemy of engagement – and that, more than anything, is difficult for people to accept.
 In our culture and our organizations, we are so often judged when our grammar is poor, when we don’t do the research to answer our own questions and when we say something perceived as dumb because we lack experience…. ironically all the things that encourage engagement in communities.

 What we’ve found is that engagement is often prompted by someone in need – and often arrested by authority.
 In many ways, the language of engagement runs counter to the language of business.